env3d-lessons/web-admin-basics-solution/README.md

 6. Run `pytest` at the top level of your assignment repo, this will copy all the relevant files to assignment repo and check them for errors.

+   - NOTE: running pytest will create a file called my_ip.txt in your assignment repo.
+This file contained your sever's ip address using auto detection.
+If your server ip has changed, you will need to delete this file so pytest will re-create it.

 7. When you are satisified, run the following commands to submit:
    - `git add -A`